 The evidence suggests that whales and dolphins are not only conscious, and that bottlenose dolphins, at least, are self-awareness, but also that they have complex brain structure for complex function, that they often live in complex societies, that they are capable of experiencing a range of emotions.

 Emotion in the Ocean

 There are many reports of whales and dolphins exhibiting a variety of behaviours that can be associated with certain emotions.
 Of course, much of this material is based on inference, since it is very difficult for us to know definitively how a whale or dolphin ‘feels’ about a certain situation.
 Nevertheless, such reports are compelling and require closer examination.
-Darwin himself argued that the difference between species is a difference in ‘kind’, rather than ‘type’ and the concept of evolutionary continuity provides a strong basis for the existence of emotions in species other than our own.
+There is a strong scientific basis for the existence of emotions in species other than our own.